 Non-Human Identity (NHI)

 Non-Human Identities (NHIs) are digital credentials assigned to software workloads — services, bots, automation scripts, and AI agents — rather than to human users.
-In the context of agentic AI, NHIs encompass every API key, service account, certificate, OAuth token, and JWT issued to an AI agent so it can authenticate to internal or external systems.
+In agentic AI, NHIs encompass every API key, service account, certificate, OAuth token, and JWT issued to an agent so it can authenticate to internal or external systems.
+The AI Agent Identity Architecture defines the governance model; the RA Identity plane is the implementation surface, and the CMM D2 deep dive measures maturity.

 • Machine identity — broader term covering all software principals